 When a GEQ is selected, Bandwidth, Flatten, and In controls are mapped to the right-most VST controls, and the Graphic EQ bands are mapped to the console faders.
 There are two GEQ control modes.
-The Large GEQ mode maps all 30 bands accross the consoles faders.
-The Small GEQ mode mode maps eight GEQ bands to the Master Bay faders - scrollable with the Output Fader Page buttons [A] to [E].
+The Large GEQ mode maps all 30 bands across the consoles faders.
+The Small GEQ mode maps eight GEQ bands to the Master Bay faders - scrollable with the Output Fader Page buttons [A] to [E].
 The GEW Control mode is set in the Main Menu Settings Tab.

+OUTPUTS > GRAPHIC EQUALISERS (GEQ)

+Bandwidth

-Bandwidth Range Low Range High BwOct 0.36 Adjust the bandwidth of the 30 GEQ bands.
+Adjust the bandwidth of the 30 GEQ bands.

 The Bandwidth units can either be Q or Octaves, depending on the {EQ UNIT} setting in the Main Menu (Settings Tab).
-0.24Oct 0.36Oct Flatten All Active Flat All Flatten levels of all bands of the currently active GEQ to 0dB.
-All GEQ bands 0dB GEQ In Inactive Active GEQ IN Activate or deactivate the currently selected GEQ.
-GEQ Out GEQ In Graphic EQ Fader , Range Low Range High 10 15 20 Adjust the level of the corresponding band.
-The FaderGlow colour for a GEQ band is red.
-The centre frequency of the band is shown in the channel label display. -12dB +12dB GEQ Fader On Button Active Indicates which GEQ When you adjust the level of a GEQ band, the corre- Dandlaval sponding [ON] button is highlighted in red.
+The narrowest bandwidth is intended for stage-monitor applications, whereas the widest bandwidth is preferred for system tuning for front-of-house applications.

+Flatten All

+Flatten levels of all bands of the currently active GEQ to 0dB.

+Press and hold for 2 secs to activate.

+GEQ In

+Activate or deactivate the currently selected GEQ.

+GEQ Fader On Button

+Indicates which GEQ bands are non-zero, and flattens bands.

+When you adjust the level of a GEQ band, the corresponding [ON] button is highlighted in red.
 A subsequent press of the [ON] button will flatten/null the band and turn the [ON] light off.

-Band level

-0dB
+GEQ Fader On Button

-Indicates which GEQ

-bands are non-zero,

-and flattens bands.
+Indicates which GEQ bands are non-zero, and flattens bands.